50% of rural households have access to tap water connections: Jal Shakti Ministry

 India has achieved the milestone of 50% of rural households having access to tap water connections, the Jal Shakti Ministry said on Saturday.

-In a statement, the Ministry said Goa, Telangana, Andaman and Nicobar Islands, Dadra and Nagar Haveli and Daman and Diu, Puducherry and Haryana have already achieved 100% household water connections.
+In a statement, the ministry said Goa, Telangana, Andaman and Nicobar Islands, Dadra and Nagar Haveli and Daman and Diu, Puducherry and Haryana have already achieved 100 per cent household water connections.

 Punjab, Gujarat, Himachal Pradesh and Bihar have coverage of more than 90% of the households and are progressing fast towards attaining the status of 'Har Ghar Jal'.